Vietnam.vn - Nền tảng quảng bá Việt Nam

 The idea of a transcontinental waterway dates back to the 16th century, when Spanish explorer Vasco Núñez de Balboa discovered the Isthmus of Panama and its potential to shorten shipping routes.
 However, it was not until the late 19th century that plans for a canal were officially put into action.

-Thanks to the Panama Canal, the distance from New York to San Francisco is reduced from 22,500 km to only 9,500 km, increasing the efficiency of maritime transport and connecting more closely major economic regions such as Asia, the Americas and Europe.
+Thanks to the Panama Canal, the distance from New York to San Francisco has been reduced from 22,500 km to just 9,500 km, increasing the efficiency of maritime transport and connecting more closely major economic regions such as Asia, the Americas and Europe.

 Problems arise